Expression Language

 "#{currentTimeMillis()}"

-// new java.util.Date() formatted with a java.text.SimpleDateFormat pattern
+// ZonedDateTime.now() formatted with a java.time.format.DateTimeFormatter pattern

 "#{currentDate(<pattern>)}"